Skip to main content

 Discussion:

-1. Accidents, illnesses, and emergencies don’t just happen on the fireline.
+1. Accidents, illnesses, and emergencies don’t only happen on the fireline.
 When a tragedy occurs during travel status, what is the process to initiate notifications and coordinate a response?
 What else is different?
 How can we prepare for such an event?

 2. The prolonged injury and death of a friend or colleague causes immense emotional distress and takes a physical toll.
 The person injured is not the only one affected.
 Our coworkers and community will bend over backwards to care for us and our families in situations like these.
 How can we support each other in these difficult times?
 How can we balance caring for ourselves as well as others during these situations?
 How do we manage compassion fatigue and recognize it in others?